The Bankrate promise

 - Second offense: You may have to pay a fine of up to $500 and could face up to a year in jail.
 You will see eight points put on your license, and your license could be suspended for nine months to a year.
 If you are under 21, your license could be suspended for two years.

 Drivers under 21 found in violation of the state’s alcohol restriction will automatically have to enroll in the Ignition Interlock Program or have their license suspended.
+If it is their second underage alcohol violation within five years, they will need to stay in the Ignition Interlock Program for a longer period of time.
 The blood alcohol concentration minimum is lower for drivers under 21, with anything over 0.02 percent considered a DUI in Maryland.

 How a DUI affects your car insurance in Maryland